Here are some of my most successful Writing Workshop topics which can be done in person or virtually.

 This workshop can be adapted to every age and experience level.

 This workshop is perfect for those afraid to begin or those who think they need a year on a desert island to write their story.
 It’s also suited to the impatient, silly, or daring.
-Pretty much everyone can benefit from this one, and writers who’ll share their work (with me, with all, or with a partner) will get the most from it.
+Writers willing to share their work (with me, with all, or with a partner) will get the most from it.

-Make your writing shine.
-We tend to think of drafting as “writing” and revision as something else — but it’s through revision that the real craft of writing is learned.
+We tend to think of drafting as “writing” and revision as something else, but it’s through revision that the real craft of writing is learned.
 This workshop leads participants through story-level, scene-level, and line-level revisions, with exercises to enhance sensibility and evaluation skills, hone scene-crafting techniques, and declutter language to reveal a story’s essence.

-This workshop was developed for an SCBWI Canada East Conference in 2018, but I’ve adapted it to younger audiences with the addition of writing exercises and group work.
-Still, it has a lot of talk to illustrate its points, and it’s best for more experienced or serious writers (high school students, creative writing classes, or adult writing groups) who have already drafted at least one story.
+This workshop has a lot of talk to illustrate its points, so it’s best for more experienced writers (high school students, creative writing classes, or adult writing groups) who have already drafted at least one story.

 And I’m always up for something new.
 Contact me to inquire about possible workshops.